top of page

 "I looked and it was not the Magistrate whom I saw, it was Vasudeva, it was Narayana who was sitting there on the bench.
 I looked at the Prosecuting Counsel and it was not the Counsel for the prosecution that I saw; it was Sri Krishna who sat there . . . and smiled."

-Here is the full poem ‘Cosmic Consciousness’:
+Here is the poem ‘Cosmic Consciousness’:

 bottom of page